 Do you have the next trip with San Blas Adventures to go to Panama City?
 Or would like to sleep in the Darien Gap?

-You can check our two Step by Step guides (just click on the links above)!
+You can check our two Step by Step guides (just click on the city names)!

 Be ready for your next adventures!

-Cartagena de Indias is the biggest city of Colombia on the Caribbean Coast.
+Cartagena de Indias in Colombia is the biggest city of Colombia on the Caribbean Coast.
 You can arrive by flight, bus or boat for an affordable price.

 Two districts are famous: The old city centre and Getsemani.
 Pick up the neighbourhood where you want to sleep and go to the discovery of the city: big war wall, paving stone, colourful wall and plants living on the balconies.
 Find the secret squares and excellent restaurants.
 After the sunset, enjoy the nightlife in Getsemani.

 Also, it’s the perfect place to organise an expedition to Isla Baru with your day bag.
 Sleep in a hostel on the beach and enjoy the moment.

 Because it became touristic, it’s a less authentic part of Colombia.
 It’s a place your add on your itinerary for a few days because you are already travelling on the coast.